Frequently Asked Questions

 The Master of Advanced Studies (MAS) in Humanitarian Action is a combination of both since its Core Course is the DAS, its two specialisation options are the CAS and its third component is the student’s dissertation.

 A validated bachelor’s degree or an equivalent university degree requiring three years of study, plus a minimum of two years of work experience in the humanitarian, social or development sector.

 All classes at CERAH are delivered in English.
-All students must have a good command of English.
-Students whose mother tongue is not English, who do not have secondary or post-secondary qualifications taught in English, or who have not spent a minimum of one year studying at university level in English (please provide transcripts certifying that courses were delivered in English), must provide a certificate to prove their mastery of English.
+All students must have an excellent command of English.
+Students whose mother tongue is not English, who do not have secondary or post-secondary qualifications taught in English or who have not spent a minimum of one year studying full-time at a university level in English (please provide transcripts certifying that courses were delivered in English), must provide a certificate to prove their mastery of English.

-TOEFL (Test of English as a Foreign Language).
+- TOEFL (Test of English as Foreign Language): Internet-test : 100

 - IELTS (International English Language Testing System) : 7.0

 - CPE (Certificate of Proficiency in English, Cambridge English, part of the University of Cambridge) : B-C

 - CAE (Cambridge Advanced English, Cambridge English, part of the University of Cambridge): B-C

 Continuing education is a form of knowledge transfer between university and real world experience.
 It is offered to people who have a university degree and professional experience and is part of their lifelong learning process.
 CERAH therefore requires a bachelor’s degree (or equivalent) plus a minimum of two years’ work experience from its students.
 The continuing education offering at Swiss universities ranges from 1-day courses to comprehensive diploma programmes of several months and years.